RTEMS/rtems-docs/develenv/sample.rst

     Hello World
     \*** END OF HELLO WORLD TEST \***

-These messages are printed from the application’s single initialization task.
+These messages are printed from the application's single initialization task.
 If the above messages are not printed correctly, then either the BSP start up code or the console output routine is not operating properly.